mahdic200/weava/docs/source/installation.rst

 Installation
 ############

-As you can see , the ``GoFiber-Template`` is not a package , or module , it's a code template and architecture for you to make your job easier . in fact , there is nothing special about installing it , actually it's just downloading and placing it in a folder and initiating it .
+As you can see , the ``Weava`` is not a package , or module , it's a code template and architecture for you to make your job easier . in fact , there is nothing special about installing it , actually it's just downloading and placing it in a folder and initiating it .

-Open GoFiber-Template's `repository <https://github.com/mahdic200/gofiber-template>`_ and download the code . place it in somewhere you usually use for coding , like ``~/web-development`` folder .
+Open Weava's `repository <https://github.com/mahdic200/weava>`_ and download the code . place it in somewhere you usually use for coding , like ``~/web-development`` folder .

 Open the project with VSCode or any other editor you are comfortable with .
 Copy the ``.env.example`` file and rename it to ``.env`` .